 Talk About Things Other Than the Baby

-Other ideas include playing 20 questions or Would You Rather?.
-For 20 questions you think of a person, place or thing and your partner asks yes or no questions to figure out the noun.
-Would You Rather is one that is fun to do a “parent edition” and “non-parent edition”.
-For example, Would you rather only change poopy diapers until your baby is potty-trained or suck snot out of their nose until they’re 18 years old?
+Do a “parent edition” and “non-parent edition”.
+For example, would you rather only change poopy diapers until your baby is potty-trained or suck snot out of their nose until they’re 18 years old?
 It can be hilarious and break any tension or a bad day in an instant.

 Focus on Your Relationship Now

 Pregnancy is an amazing time to be extra present and involved in each other’s lives.
 Find time now to go on dates and live it up.
 Consider going on a babymoon or doing some fun day trips.
-I wrote an article with Six Productive Date Ideas for Expecting Couples.
-I highly recommend checking them out for some inspiration and ideas on ways to bond and get dad involved in the pregnancy.
+Go on special expecting date nights, I recommend planning two per trimester.

 5. Say Thank You